ashpil/rush/README.md

 - [ ] Quotes
 - [ ] Control flow `if` `for` `while` `case` etc
 - [ ] Expand this to-do list

+### Decisions to make

+* Should this shell replicate commands that are typically built-in but also have system alternatives?